JoshJoshh/3821WIL_Spencer/README.md

 To edit existing data you must choose which generator you would like to edit, then you will be able to change it's name/location or the generator type.

-To add a new generator .......
+The functionailty to add new data to the program has not been included.

 #### Change DB window
 This window closes the main window, and re-opens the initialisation window.